Netherlands in the Eurovision Song Contest 2006: Format

 Three artists invited by NOS competed in the national final where the winner was selected over two rounds of voting.
-In the first round, each artist performed three candidate Eurovision songs and a ten-member jury selected one song for each act to proceed to the superfinal.
+In the first round, each artist performed three candidate Eurovision songs and a nine-member jury selected one song for each act to proceed to the superfinal.
 In the superfinal, the winner was selected exclusively by public televoting.
-Nine of the jurors with voting rights awarded a point for their favourite song of each artist in the first round, while viewers were able to vote via telephone and SMS in the superfinal.
+Each juror awarded a point for their favourite song of each artist in the first round, while viewers were able to vote via telephone and SMS in the superfinal.